xRyul/bus-group-27/README.md

 		- Building can have multiple energy readings.
 Each BuildingEnergy reading belongs to exactly one Building.
 		- `Building.energy_readings` references all associated energy readings.
 		- `BuildingEnergy.building` references the parent building.
+		- Managed by Singleton `BuildingEnergyMonitoring` class for centralized control
 	- **One-to-many** between Users and SustainableActivities:
 		- User can have multiple sustainable activities.
 Each SustainableActivity belongs to exactly one User
 		- `User.activities` references all associated activities
 		- `SustainableActivity.user` references the parent user
+		- Managed by multiple `CommunityEngagement` instances (one per user)
 - **Aggregation**:
 	- **One-to-one** between Users and UserPoints:
 		- User can have one associated UserPoints record.
 Each UserPoints record belongs to exactly one User.
 		- `User.points` references the associated UserPoints record.
 		- `UserPoints.user` references the parent user.
+		- Managed by user-specific `CommunityEngagement` instances